tiequan12345/tiequan-pnl-webapp/PRICE_REFRESH_IMPROVEMENTS.md

 ## Security Considerations

+- **Security Considerations**

 - All pricing endpoints are publicly accessible (as configured in middleware)
+- The health endpoint `/api/prices/health` is specifically included in the public allow-list
 - API keys are stored securely in environment variables
 - Request timeouts prevent hanging connections
 - Rate limiting prevents API abuse